Migrate Your Inventory to StockZip

 | Notes / Description | Notes |

-Any column that doesn't match one of these can still be mapped to a custom field, so nothing in your export has to be dropped.
+Any column that doesn’t match one of these can still map to a custom field, so nothing in your export has to be dropped.

 Once your items land in StockZip, don’t just trust the row count — run a scan-based verification count against a sample of locations to confirm the quantities that came across match what’s actually on the shelf.